Exciton-magnon transitions in the frustrated chromium antiferromagnets CuCrO2, alpha-CaCr2O4, CdCr2O4, and ZnCr2O4: Experimental details and sample characterizations

 \section{Experimental details and sample characterizations}

-Single crystals of CuCrO$_2$ were prepared by flux-decomposition method using K$_2$Cr$_2$O$_7$ flux and CuO.
+Single crystals of CuCrO$_2$ were prepared by a flux-decomposition method using K$_2$Cr$_2$O$_7$ flux and CuO.
 The soaking temperature was 1150$^\circ$C, the soaking time 20 h and the cooling rate 2$^\circ$C/h.
 Plate-like single-crystalline samples with dimension up to $5 \times 5 \times 0.7$~mm$^3$ were prepared.
 The grown single crystals were checked by x-ray diffraction and no impurity phases could be detected.
 The magnetic susceptibility of our samples (not shown) is in good agreement with literature \cite{Kimura2008, Okuda2005}.
-A Curie-Weiss fit to the data between 200 and 400~K results in a Curie-Weiss temperature of 178~K, slightly lower than the values measured by Kimura \emph{et al.}\cite{Kimura2008} (211~K out of plane, 203~K in plane) from samples grown from Bi$_2$O$_3$ flux.
+A Curie-Weiss fit to the data between 200 and 400~K results in a Curie-Weiss temperature of 178~K, slightly lower than the values measured by Kimura \emph{et al}\cite{Kimura2008}.\ (211~K out of plane, 203~K in plane) from samples grown from Bi$_2$O$_3$ flux.
+The propagation direction of the incident light was parallel to the crystallographic $c$-axis.

 Single crystals of $\alpha$-CaCr$_2$O$_4$ were grown in a high temperature floating zone furnace as described elsewhere \cite{Islam2012}.
-The cleaved platelet is about 100 ~microns thick with a diameter of 3~mm.
-High-quality platelike single crystals of CdCr\tsub2O\tsub4 and ZnCr\tsub2O\tsub4 were prepared as described in Ref. [\onlinecite{Kant09}] and polished to optical quality.
+The cleaved platelet is about 100~microns thick with a diameter of 3~mm.
+The propagation direction of the incident light was parallel to the crystallographic $a$-axis.

+High-quality platelike single crystals of CdCr\tsub2O\tsub4 and ZnCr\tsub2O\tsub4 were prepared as described in Ref.~[\onlinecite{Kant09}] and polished to optical quality.
+The propagation direction of the incident light was parallel to the [111]-direction.

 The optical transmission was measured using a Bruker IFS 66v/S Fourier-transform spectrometer, which was equipped with a He-bath and a He-flow cryostat, in the frequency range 8500 - 25000~cm$^{-1}$ and for temperatures from 5 - 500 K.